This recipe for pumpkin-apple angel bars is an autumn spin on the classic lemon dessert. It's a great way to use up pumpkin puree and applesauce.

 - Optional: 1 teaspoon pumpkin pie spice

-Or, to satisfy both factions, while the cake is still hot, sprinkle a combination of white and semisweet chocolate chips on half of the cake.
-Wait a few minutes and then spread the melted chocolate over half the cake, creating a marble effect.
+- While the cake is still hot, sprinkle a combination of white and semisweet chocolate chips on half of the cake.
+Wait a few minutes, then spread the melted chocolate over half the cake, creating a marble effect.
 When completely cool, cut into squares and serve.